 Important: You should not follow the instructions provided on the W-4 form.
-These instructions do not apply to "non-resident aliens," which means they do not apply to J-1 visa program participants.
-The above rules should be followed to avoid over-taxation or having to pay tax to the U.S. government in the future when you fi your tax declaration form.
+These instructions do not apply to "non-resident aliens," which means they do not apply to exchange program participants.
+The above rules should be followed to avoid over-taxation or having to pay tax to the U.S. government in the future when you file your tax declaration form.